-Before you start yelling “bonsai” thinking it’s a battle cry when you’re hard charging the buffet line, let us clarify a couple of things:
+Before you start yelling “bonsai” thinking it’s a battle cry when you’re hard charging the buffet line, let me clarify a couple of things between “banzai” and “bonsai”.

-Just like tonkotsu/tonkatsu and even macarons/macaroons, these two words are unfortunately overlooked as being the same.
+Just like tonkotsu (pork bone broth)/tonkatsu (deep fried pork cutler) and even macarons (meringue confection)/macaroons (like a macaron but contain flaked coconut), these two words are unfortunately overlooked as being the same.
 There’s even a YouTube video of it being incorrectly pronounced by Emma Saying (bon-zai).
-Here’s the correct pronunciation by Japanese English 101 (bone-sigh), so be sure to upvote the latter one on YouTube.
+Here’s the correct pronunciation by Japanese English 101, so be sure to upvote the latter one on YouTube.